Friends and the Capital Fund

 Best, Sheila”

-Shortly after, Eastes and Morse were confronted about not adhering to the Capital Program and Budget Policy.
-So, the selectboard created a new policy.
+Shortly thereafter, Morse and the Selectboard were confronted about not adhering to the Capital Program and Budget Policy.
+So, the selectboard created an entirely new policy.

 The renamed Asset Management Program Policy now reads: the Select board may annually project an Asset Project Plan for the Town of Guilford.
 Such a plan could include proposed capital projects, the estimated cost of those projects, the proposed sources of funds, and any impacts on the annual operating budget.
 It will also take into consideration unanticipated or emergency project expenses.